Skip to main content

 Description

 The solid organ transplant residency program provides the resident exposure to the pre-transplant evaluation process for transplant candidates as well as acute care and ambulatory management of transplant recipients.
-Early experiences will begin with a focus on management of specific organ transplant types alone (i.e. kidney, liver, pancreas, heart and lung).
+Early experiences will begin with a focus on management of specific organ transplant types alone (i.e. kidney/pancreas, liver, heart and lung).
 As a sound knowledge base of transplant therapeutics and familiarity with the University of Utah Health system is developed, the experience will begin to focus on becoming an independent pharmacist within the solid organ transplant team throughout the continuum of care while caring for multiple transplant types at one time.
-During the second part of the residency year, the resident has the freedom to focus on areas of interest and customize their learning experiences to meet his or her goals.
+During the second part of the residency year, the resident has the freedom to focus on areas of interest and customize their learning experiences to meet the resident’s goals.

 Goals